 The Republic of Uzbekistan (Oʻzbekiston in Uzbek) with its capital Tashkent in the heart of Central Asia covers 448,978 km².
 It borders Kazakhstan to the north, Kyrgyzstan to the north-east, Tajikistan to the south-east, Afghanistan to the south and Turkmenistan to the south-west.
 The former USSR state became sovereign following the collapse of the Soviet Union in 1991.

-Uzbekistan has an ancient wine-growing or wine-making culture.
-In the Ferghana Valley (Fargʻona vodiysi in Uzbek), grapes were grown as early as the 6th century BC and were delivered to the Chinese Empire.
-This is proven by cultivated grape seeds from the 5th century BC found near the city of Samarkand.
-Towards the end of the 7th century AD, the Arabs conquered the country and the viticulture that had flourished until then was converted to the production of table gra pes and sultanas due to the religiously based ban on alcohol.
-This still accounts for a large share of production today, more than half of the varieties (especially Kishmish = Sultana) are used for this purpose.
+Uzbekistan has an ancient wine-growing and wine culture.
+Grapes were grown in the Ferghana Valley (Fargʻona vodiysi in Uzbek) as early as the 6th century BC and were supplied to the Chinese Empire.
+This is proven by cultivated grape seeds found near the city of Samarkand dating back to the 5th century BC.
+Towards the end of the 7th century AD, the Arabs conquered the country and the previously flourishing wine-growing industry was converted to the production of table grapes and sultanas due to the religious ban on alcohol.
+This still accounts for a large proportion of production today, with more than half of the varieties (mainly Kishmish = Sultana) being used for this purpose.

 The Wine lexicon helps me to stay up to date and refresh my knowledge.
 Thank you for this Lexicon that will never end in terms of topicality!
 That's what makes it so exciting to visit more often.Thorsten Rahn